About the programme

 - REȘIȚA – the oldest steel industry since the 18th century

-- DROBETA TURNU-SEVERIN – an unused 19th century shipyard next to a Roman site
+- DROBETA TURNU-SEVERIN – an unused 19th century shipyard by the Danube

 - CÂMPINA – the world’s most modern pre-WW1 refinery